 “They did it!” exclaims the fictional 1990s (elected) Mayor of Atlanta in Tom Wolfe’s A Man in Full, referring to the Atlantans who grew a sleepy Southern town to Olympic host city & world center: “Atlanta favors people who are hypomanic…people who are so manic they refuse to pay attention to the odds against them, but not so manic that they're irrational.”

 The idea that would revolutionize your Atlanta began with a 1999 master's degree thesis by Georgia Tech student Ryan Gravel.
-Infamous for traffic (still is), the city of Atlanta had twenty-two miles of abandoned or underused rail corridor.
+Infamous for traffic (still is), the city of Atlanta had twenty-two miles of abandoned rail corridor.
 Some segments like the ‘hobo highway’ on the Eastside were so overgrown with vegetation you could hardly see the steel rails, wood ties and gravel that used to carry trains daily.
 Along the tracks, former industrial buildings withered away, factories that used to churn out cars, pencils, stoves, paper and pipes lay dormant.
 It was like an abandoned town, strangely placed in the middle of a vibrant city.

 Atlantans like Ryan completed the Eastside BeltLine Trail as a footpath linking city parks and neighborhoods.
 Then you came: walking your dog, biking to work, watching street musicians, Sunday-strolling with the fam, skateboarding and jogging in the Georgia sun.